leonbohmann/fracsuite-docs/docs/intro.md

 :::

 5. Run fracsuite once from the current console: `py -m fracsuite help`
-6. Now, you can call fracsuite in every console.
-You may have to restart the current terminal session for the changes to apply.
+6. If you want to call fracsuite from anywhere (any console), you need to add the scripts subfolder to the PATH Variable [like so](https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/Adding-folder-path-to-Windows-PATH-environment-variable.html)

 ### Use the latest package release